What we are doing Newcastle Light Rail

-Transport for NSW is working closely with Newcastle City Council and Roads and Maritime Services to develop a number of traffic improvements along and around the light rail route.
+Transport for NSW continues to work closely with Newcastle City Council and Roads and Maritime Services to deliver a number of traffic improvements along and around the light rail route.
 These improvements are designed to complement the introduction of light rail, and support transport movements within Newcastle’s city centre.

 The project includes the reconfiguration of key intersections, upgrades to surrounding roads, and changes to inner city bus and parking arrangements to allow traffic to continue to move efficiently when light rail is complete.
 The road upgrades will be located within the existing road corridors surrounding Stewart Avenue, Hannell Street, Parry Street, Hunter Street, King Street, Steel Street, and Darby Street.